iOS guide

 How to search files on iPhone and iPad with Quick Search File

-The fastest iOS search workflow starts with one rule: choose the folders you want indexed, then search file names and extensions from a local index.
+The fastest iOS search workflow starts with one rule: choose or connect the locations you want indexed, then search file names and extensions from a local index.

 1. Choose folders through the Files picker